vita-epfl/monoloco/README.md

 ![predict](docs/out_002282.png.multi.jpg)

-To show all the instances estimated by MonoLoco add the argument `show_all` to the above command.
+To show all the instances estimated by MonoLoco add the argument `--show_all` to the above command.

 ![predict_all](docs/out_002282.png.multi_all.jpg)